Non-Programmers Can Label Programs Indirectly via Active Examples: A Case Study with Text-to-SQL: Human Evaluation

 \subsection{Annotation Interface}

-\Cref{fig:ann-interface} shows our interface.
-As described in \cref{sec:framework}, the annotator is required to choose the correct output on the right of the screen, or report that none of the choices are correct based on the utterance $u$ (top) and the database $i$ (left).
-In general, an output may be a string, a number, or a table.
-To collect additional information for qualitative analysis, the annotator can also use an open-ended response field to optionally report that the question is ambiguous or confusing.\footnote{We did not use these open-ended responses to generate SQL annotations.
-Future versions of the interface could explicitly design a mechanism to separately handle ambiguous, confusing, or unanswerable utterances.} To make it easier to answer $u$ based on $i$, we highlight all cells of $i$ that have the same value as the cell that the cursor hovers on. \cref{app:interface} provides more details about our interface.
+\Cref{fig:ann-interface} shows an example $o$-selection question in our interface, which displays the utterance $u$ on the top, the database $i$ on the left, and up to $M=6$ distinct outputs $o$ on the right in random order, followed by a ``none of the above'' option; generally, an output may be a string, a number, or a table.
+The annotator can also use an open-ended response field to optionally report that the question is ambiguous or confusing; we did not use these open-ended responses during data collection, but future work could potentially condition on them in \cref{eq:update_t} (along with the multiple-choice responses).

+To reduce the annotators' cognitive load, when the mouse pointer is over a cell, our interface highlights that cell along with all other cells of $i$ and of the outputs $o$ that have the same value. \cref{app:interface} describes more features of our interface.

+We asked each annotator up to 3 consecutive questions for each utterance $u$, stopping the interaction after 1 or 2 questions if some candidate $s$ already has $p_t(s)>0.9$, or if our heuristic (\cref{sec:algo}) fails to find an appropriate database $i$ for the next question.